Post by: Jessica Melnychuk, ECO Canada

 Many occupations across sectors in the environmental industry require a strong understanding of regulations and legislation implications.
 It’s important to identify what knowledge and skills you need your employees to have in order to keep up with the changing industry.
 You may have to pay more in salary and training to get those skills, but considering the shifting landscape of the environmental sector, having experts on your team to stay in front of regulation and legislation changes gets you ahead of your competitors.

-Hydrogeologists, for example, must be keenly aware of new legislation and regulation developments, such as the new Water Sustainability Act introduced in British Columbia earlier this year.
+Hydrogeologists, for example, must be keenly aware of new legislation and regulatory developments, such as the new Water Sustainability Act introduced in British Columbia earlier this year.
 With high education requirements and a strong demand for their talents, hydrogeologists can build a solid case for significant salary increases.
 Their average starting salary in Canada is about $74,000 and can go up to $114,000 with more experience.

 3. Think national; compensate locally